 - Stray cats may approach people, houses, porches, or cars, whereas feral cats will seek hiding places to avoid people.

-- Stray cats will likely live alone, whereas a feral cat may belong to a colony.
+- A stray cat will likely live alone, whereas a feral cat may belong to a colony.

 - Stray cats might walk and move like a housecat with their tails up (a sign of friendliness), whereas feral cats may crawl, crouch, stay low to the ground, and protect their body with their tail.

-- Stray cats are more likely to look at you, blink, and make eye contact, whereas feral cats are unlikely to make eye contact.
+- A stray cat is more likely to look at you, blink, and make eye contact, whereas feral cats are unlikely to make eye contact.

 - Stray cats may meow or “answer” your voice, whereas feral cat’s won’t meow, beg, or purr.

-- Stray cats will be visible primarily in the daytime, whereas feral cats are more likely to be nocturnal and only occasionally out during the day.
+- A stray cat will be visible primarily in the daytime, whereas feral cats are more likely to be nocturnal and only occasionally out during the day.

 - Stray cats will probably be dirty or disheveled (feeling stressed and out of place), whereas feral cats may have a clean, well-kept coat.

-- Stray cats will not have an eartip, whereas feral cats are more likely to have been trapped, neutered, and returned under a TNR program, which marks the cats by clipping the tip of one ear.
+- A stray cat will not have an eartip, whereas feral cats are more likely to have been trapped, neutered, and returned under a TNR program, which marks the cats by clipping the tip of one ear.